 Malin Head Viewpoint

-This is the most amazing place to witness sunset.
-I was there on new years day 2019 and as the sun sunk slowly below the horizon it left an orange glow on the area.
+This is the most amazing place to witness the sunset.
+I was there on New Year day 2019 and as the sun sunk slowly below the horizon it left an orange glow on the area.
 If you can get there for sunset definitely do!

 When you pull up at the car park you may not even realise this insane view is just 15 minutes walk away so definitely take the walk along the coast to reach this point.

-Other important events you may experience at Malin head – if you’re lucky!
+Other important events you may experience at Malin Head Ireland- if you’re lucky!

 Star Wars – May the 4th Be With you in Donegal

 Malin Head, and the rest of Donegal, holds huuuge significance for all the star wars fans out there (I am a new star wars fan and pretty excited about it!).
 Malin head is just one of the locations in Ireland used for filming “The Last Jedi”.

 In fact, the millennium falcon was actually built at Malin head for filming.